Pidkamin

-In 1519 after the devastation Pidkamin passed in possession nobleman Marcin Kamenecki.

-In the 17th century a fortified abbey was constructed.
-Pidkamin hosted a miraculous icon of the Blessed Virgin Mary (a copy of the famous Protectress of the Roman People from the Santa Maria Maggiore Basilica in Rome), crowned in 1727 by the Latin Church bishop of Lutsk Stefan Rupniewski, assisted by other Latin and Ruthenian Catholic bishops, with a crown conferred by Pope Benedict XIII.
-After the region came under Austrian rule in 1772 the monastery suffered from the policies of Emperor Joseph II, and although saved by the emperor's death, it never regained its former significance.
-In 1915, Pidkamin was largely destroyed by Russian artillery.
-The icon was again crowned in 1927 by the Latin Church Metropolitan of Lviv Bolesław Twardowski and in 1959 by the Cardinal Primate of Poland Stefan Wyszyński.
+History

-During the Massacres of Poles in Volhynia, Pidkamin was a shelter for Poles, who escaped there to hide in the monastery.
-Some 2,000 people, the majority of whom were women and children, were living there when the monastery was attacked in mid-March 1944, by the Ukrainian Insurgent Army, cooperating with the Ukrainian SS.
+During the Massacres of Poles in Volhynia, Pidkamin was a shelter for Poles, who fled to its monastery.
+Some 2,000 people, mostly women and children, were living there when the monastery was attacked in mid-March 1944 by the Ukrainian Insurgent Army, cooperating with the Waffen SS.
 Around 300 Poles were murdered in the monastery, and additional 500 were killed in the town of Pidkamin itself.
 In the nearby village of Palikrovy, 300 Poles were killed, 20 in Maliniska and 16 in Chernytsia.
-Armed Ukrainian groups destroyed the monastery, stealing all valuables, except for the monastery's crowned icon.
+Armed Ukrainian groups destroyed the monastery, stealing all valuables save for the monastery's crowned icon.

-After World War II the icon was removed from Pidkamin to rescue it from communists and today remains in the Dominican church of St Adalbert in Wrocław, Poland.
-In 1946 the monastery was closed by the Soviets and turned into a jail.
-Among the inmates was the Blessed Priest and Martyr Nicholas Tsehelskyj.
-Later the monastery was used as psychiatric hospital, which still exists, and the church was turned into a stable.
-After the dissolution of the Soviet Union and the emergence of independent Ukraine, the ruins of the monastery were given to Ukrainian Greek Catholic Studite Brethren.
+Status

 From 1940 to 1959 Pidkamin was an administrative center of Pidkamin Raion.
 Until 18 July 2020, it belonged to Brody Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Brody Raion was merged into Zolochiv Raion.

+Pidkamin was designated an urban-type settlement until 26 January 2024, when this status was abolished and Pidkamin became a rural settlement.

 Jewish population

-Prior to the Second World War Pidkamin had a Jewish population that was tragically murdered during the Holocaust by German Nazis.
+Pidkamin's Jewish population was murdered during the Holocaust under German Nazi occupation.